sianjin/Deep-Learning-Free-Resources/README.md

-# Machine Learning Free Resources: Fundamentals
+# Machine Learning Online Resources: Fundamentals

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>